artemdudkin/pm2sd/README.md

 ```bash
 $ pm2sd ls --all
 ```
 <img width=600px src="https://raw.githubusercontent.com/artemdudkin/pm2sd/main/doc/ls.png" alt="ls output">

-Also you can filter list of all services by part of its name with `pm2sd ls <name>`
+You can filter list of all services by part of its name with `pm2sd ls <name>`.

+Also you can use `--json` option to get json instead of colored text output.

 ### start